alansampaolo/green-investment-behavior/README.md

 - Sparse categories still produced unstable inference.
 - Aggregating rare categories improved estimation stability.
 - Stated green investment intentions are mainly associated with general investment readiness.
-- Actual green investment behavior shows tentative evidence of a stronger role for environmental attitudes.
+- Actual green investment behavior shows evidence of a stronger role for environmental attitudes.
 - Odds Ratios and Average Marginal Effects measure associations, not causal effects.
 - The project should be viewed as an exploratory study due to the limited sample size.